-When I treat young children in my practice, the most common condition I see is eczema.
+When I treat young children in my herbal dermatology practice, the most common condition I see is eczema.
 In second place is a viral condition called molluscum contagiosum.
 It’s actually quite common for kids with eczema to also have molluscum.
 The good news: herbal medicine provides a holistic treatment that really works.

 In this condition, raised bumps appear on the skin that are pinkish-red or skin colored.
 Some say they look like warts, but that’s not totally accurate.
 The bumps usually have little indentations in the middle of them.
 They can show up on any part of the body, but most often on the legs, arms or genital area.
 There could be one bump, but most of the time there are several that are often seen in groups.
 Some children find them to be itchy – others don’t.
 As the name suggests, molluscum contagiosum can be quite contagious and easily transferred by touching other children, toys or playground equipment.

 Often, the condition clears on its own, and many doctors advise families to just wait and see.